 AMWA Innovation Series

-AMWA kicks off 2017 with the first in a series of webinars designed to showcase efforts from around the country by members implementing innovations to build a more resilient and sustainable utility.
+In 2017, AMWA is showcasing efforts from around the country by members implementing innovations to build more resilient and sustainable utilities.
 These hour-long webinars will also feature a dialog among participants about issues and trends related to the future of drinking water utilities.
-With this webinar series, we hope to maximize discussion and engagement between webinar presenters and participants.
-Therefore, each webinar will highlight the innovative work of two member utilities, and provide substantial focused time for Q&A as well as for general discussion about innovation and utility planning for the future.
-Webinars would be scheduled for one hour.
+With this webinar series, AMWA hopes to maximize discussion and engagement between webinar presenters and participants.
+Therefore, each webinar will highlight the innovative work of two member utilities and provide substantial focused time for both Q&A and a general discussion about innovation and utility planning for the future.

-John Stomp, PE, has been with ABCWUA for 21 years.
-He has held several positions at the authority including Water Resources Manager and Chief Operating Officer.
-Mr. Stomp will discuss the water authority's recently adopted 100-year water plan.
+John Stomp, PE, COO of the Albuquerque Bernalillo County Water Utility Authority, discussed the water authority's recently adopted 100-year water plan.
 The planning process analyzed three different uncertain demand and supply projections, including the potential effects of climate change, shortages and other uncertainties.

-Alison Adams, PhD, PE, is the Chief Technical Officer for Tampa Bay Water, the largest wholesale public water supplier in Florida.
-Dr. Adams, a water resources engineer, has worked on large-scale water supply and management problems for over 30 years.
-She will describe how Tampa Bay Water developed in-house expertise in using climate information for both short-term and long-range planning.
-She will also discuss the importance of building internal collaboration among operations staff, data analysts and decision makers to show how innovation can build a more resilient utility framework.
+Alison Adams, PhD, PE and CTO for Tampa Bay Water described how Tampa Bay Water developed in-house expertise in using climate information for both short-term and long-range planning.
+She also discussed the importance of building internal collaboration among operations staff, data analysts and decision makers to show how innovation can build a more resilient utility framework.